 So, capability model, to me, represents a human capital knowledge, ability, and skills framework.

-Over the past 3 years I began to hear of a capability model spoken by others?
+Over the past three years I began to hear of a capability model spoken by others?
 These others, initially within information technology, speak of a capability model to mean organization or business capability.

 Further, this band of others, I refer, frequently called enterprise, systems, or business architects, view capability models as what a company needs to do to execute strategy and what, within the organization, is critical for a capable company is a focus on:

 - Developing a set of Business Capabilities to capitalize on the vision;